Culdees: Wales

+Although the name ‘Culdee’ is rarely used to refer to the Celtic Saints in Wales and Cornwall, many of them began as hermits, passed on pre-Christian druidic beliefs and traditions into the new Christian age.
+They originally lived as anchorites and anchoresses, established isolated retreats in the wilderness such as bogs, forests, and small offshore isles, generally in locations and places that held a significance going back to Druidic times, later these sites became major Celtic Christian monasteries.
+The most famous of the “insular” hubs of monastic life were on Anglesey and Bardsey.
+The Celtic Christian Church in Wales remained independent of the Holy See up to the late Middle Ages, it resisted any Gregorian reforms that Canterbury and Saint Augustine tried in impose on the early Welsh Church.

+Gerald of Wales mentioned a Culdean house in Snowdon in Speculum Ecclesiae which was oppressed by the Cistercians who wanted the property as well as mentioning a community of "very religious monks" at Bardsey Island in north Wales in Itinerarium Cambriae.

 England

 Similar absorptions no doubt account for the disappearance of the Culdees of York, the only English establishment that uses the name, borne by the canons of St Peter's about 925 where they performed in the tenth century the double duty of officiating in the cathedral church and of relieving the sick and poor.
 When a new cathedral arose under a Norman archbishop, they ceased their connection with the cathedral, but, helped by donations, continued to relieve the destitute.
 The date at which they finally disappeared is unknown.
 These seem to be the only cases where the term "Culdee" is found in England.